-The Continental Drift Theory, first proposed by Frank B. Taylor in 1910, was one of the earliest scientific ideas suggesting that continents are not fixed but move over the Earth’s surface.
-Although often overshadowed by Alfred Wegener’s later and more refined theory (1912), Taylor’s contributions were foundational in shaping the concept of continental mobility, which ultimately led to the development of the modern Plate Tectonics Theory.
+The Continental Drift Theory was proposed by Frank B. Taylor in 1910.
+It was one of the earliest scientific ideas suggesting that continents are not fixed but move over the Earth’s surface.
+The theory played an important role in shaping the concept of continental mobility, which ultimately led to the development of the modern Plate Tectonics Theory.

 Table of Contents